Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Can paracetamol be given to children?

 You can give your child paracetamol if they have a high temperature, and this is making them uncomfortable.
-Get medical advice if the fever does not get better.
+Talk to a doctor if the fever does not get better.

 You can give paracetamol to your child after their vaccinations (shots) to treat pain and fever.